-The City of Alexandria has adopted a Stormwater Utility, which will be funded by a Stormwater Management Fee, to more equitably fund the City's Stormwater Management Program and Chesapeake Bay cleanup mandates.
-The City is continuing a public engagement effort to explain the fee and solicit feedback on the draft fee reduction/credit policy.
+The City of Alexandria has adopted a Stormwater Utility Fee to more equitably fund the City's Stormwater Management Program and Chesapeake Bay cleanup mandates.
+The Stormwater Management Program supports the Eco-City Alexandria Clean Waterways initiative by managing the quantity and quality of stormwater discharges from the City's separate storm sewer system permitted outfalls.
+The City is continuing a public engagement effort to explain the Stormwater Utility Fee and solicit feedback on the draft fee reduction/credit policy.

 What is Stormwater?

 Stormwater runoff occurs when rain or melting snow flows across roofs, driveways, parking lots, streets, and other hard surfaces (also known as impervious surfaces).
 Because these surfaces don't allow stormwater to soak into the ground, the runoff can cause flooding.
 As it flows across the ground, stormwater runoff may pick up pollutants like grease, oil, pet waste, fertilizer, metals, and other pollutants before entering the City's storm drain system.
 Stormwater is not treated, so the City's storm drains lead directly to local waterways, such as Taylor Run, Four Mile Run, Strawberry Run, Timber Branch, Hooffs Run, Holmes Run, Backlick Run, Cameron Run, and ultimately, the Potomac River and the Chesapeake Bay.
 Unless stormwater is first treated, the pollution picked up by the stormwater runoff enters our streams, the Potomac River, and the Chesapeake Bay.
 Stormwater pollution and flooding harms our environment, pets and wildlife, and can damage property.